shamimaaktar1/DMQSA/README.md

 ### Stage 1: Research Design

 <p>
-The decision models were explicitly crafted for four critical areas of quantum software design: structural abstraction, communication, integration and optimization, and data processing.
-These areas were chosen because they are fundamental to addressing critical design, implementation, integration, and data management challenges.
+The decision models were explicitly developed for six critical areas of quantum software design: communication, decomposition, data processing, fault tolerance, integration and optimization, and algorithm implementation.
+These areas were selected based on their central role in the architecture of quantum software systems and their recurring importance in the literature.
+Collectively, they address fundamental challenges in communication among quantum components, modular system decomposition, quantum data representation and processing, fault-tolerant execution, classical–quantum integration and optimization, and the implementation of efficient quantum algorithms.
 </p>
 The research method is described below and represented in the picture below:
 <br>